andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Dynamic references:
     - reference external values that are stored and managed in other services, such as the AWS Systems Manager Parameter Store or AWS Secrets Manager
     - ex: Password: '{{resolve:ssm-secure:IAMUserPassword:10}}' - version 10
+  - Never make manual changes during synthesis; manage all updates through the deployment phase.
+  - “Stack fails to delete due to resource in use” → Use DeletionPolicy: Retain, then delete manually.

 - Security tools:
   - IAM Access Analyzer: